-This carriage provides us with the first class accommodation for our eventual train of LCDR/SER Victorian carriages to run with the P-class locomotives, for which we already have four vehicles of LCDR origin, restored brake No.114 and semi-saloon conversion No.3360, full third No.3188 (currently under restoration), plus brake third No.48 (SECR 2781) which awaits restoration.
+This carriage provides us with the first class accommodation for our eventual train of LCDR/SER Victorian carriages to run with the P-class locomotives, for which we already have four vehicles of LCDR origin, restored brake No.114, semi-saloon conversion No.3360, and full third No.3188, plus brake third No.48 (SECR 2781) which awaits restoration.
+These were joined in 2017 by two further SER carriage bodies, six-compartment third No.2159 and a brake third.
 The intention eventually is to present the train in Edwardian SECR livery to match the locomotives.

 Over the 2010 August bank holiday weekend, a team from the Carriage & Wagon Department, coordinated and led by Tony Clements, and comprising Dave Clarke, Paul Hailes, Robert MacMillan, Tom Simcock, David Chappell, Deborah & Richard Salmon, Ed Owen and Tony Silcock, released the saloon from the bungalow in Pagham of which it had been a part since the 1930s, and which was kindly donated by the owners who were redeveloping the site to the Bluebell Railway Trust.
 Thanks are also due to the Trust for funding the transport and a tarpaulin; it arrived at the Railway on Tuesday 31st August.